energy-code/academic/content/post/WFH_family/index.md

 ### Avoid distractions in the first place

 Obviously it is best if distractions never happen in the first place.
 Make it easier for your family to know when you are busy and cannot be interrupted.
 Depending on the age of your child, you can try simple visual cues to let them know now is not the time to disturb you.
-Some examples include different colored binders set up like table tents to indicate if you are available or not, a goofy &#39;working&#39; hat that you wear when you shouldn&#39;t be disturbed, or any other cue your child can understand.
-Don&#39;t push it too far however.
+Some examples include different colored binders set up like table tents to indicate if you are available or not, a goofy working hat that you wear when you shouldn't be disturbed, or any other cue your child can understand.
+Don't push it too far however.
 You are not going to get 8 hours of uninterrupted work and if they don&#39;t see an upside to obeying your visual cue (i.e. you give them attention on regular breaks) they will just ignore it.

 ### Keep a log book